cube3power/atsd/rule-engine/notifications/custom-zendesk.md

 The `html_body` text contains placeholders that will be substituted with actual values when the notification is triggered.

-The placeholders specified in the payload and the URL are visible as editable parameters in the rule editor.
+Placeholders specified in the payload and the URL are visible as editable parameters in the rule editor.

 ![](images/zendesk_endpoint.png)